Skip to main content

 Karnataka — Best Balance of Quality and Availability

 Karnataka has 30+ NMC-approved private medical colleges with a combined management quota pool of over 4,500 seats.
-The state has domicile and eligibility rules vary by state, quota, counselling authority and college type — always verify the current state counselling brochure before choosing a private MBBS route.
-Karnataka's private college fees range from ₹18–30L per year for management quota, with lower-end options at Rajarajeswari and JJM Medical College.
+Domicile and eligibility rules vary by quota, counselling authority and college type — always verify the current state counselling brochure before choosing a private MBBS route.
+Karnataka's private college fees range from ₹18–30L per year for COMEDK/G-category management seats (the higher KEA Q-category band runs ₹22–45L, as shown in the state-wise cutoff table above), with lower-end options at Rajarajeswari and JJM Medical College.

 📌 In one line: score-band decision guide — realistic options by NEET marks band.